Den ständiga resan: Release and reception

 "Så länge det lyser mittemot" was released as the album's lead single throughout Europe on 28 October 1992, backed with the album version of "Den där novemberdan".
 The song peaked at number seventeen on Sveriges Radio's "Tracks" chart.
 Fredriksson toured Sweden in support of the album in November and December 1992.
 A further three songs from the record were top ten hits on Svensktoppen, Sweden's airplay-based chart: "Så stilla så långsamt", "Det regnar igen" and "Mellan sommar och höst".
 On 26 February 1993, the latter song was released exclusively in Sweden as the second and final single from the album; this single was issued in limited quantities – only 640 copies were manufactured – and featured live versions of "Bara för en dag", "Värdighet" and "Den bästa dagen" recorded at Stockholm Circus on 7 December 1992.

 The success of the album in her native country led to EMI releasing Den ständiga resan outside of Sweden—the first time they had done so with any of her solo albums.
 The album was issued throughout Europe from 13 November, in Japan on Christmas Eve, and in Taiwan, Indonesia and Malaysia at various dates in 1993.
 The album was later reissued in Sweden on 5 March 2003.
 This version contained four bonus tracks, three of them being covers from the 1988 tribute album to Cornelis Vreeswijk: Den flygande holländaren.
 One of these, "Felicia – Adjö", was her first number one on Svensktoppen.
 Also included was her 1989 non-album single "Sparvöga".

 Christer Björkman's recording of a song written during the Den ständiga resan sessions, "Om du bara sagt ja" ("If You Just Said Yes"), was released as a single from his 1992 album I morgon är en annan dag.
-The album's title track was later covered by Swedish progressive death metal band Opeth and was featured on a special edition re-release of their 2008 album Watershed.
+"Den ständiga resan" was later covered by Swedish progressive death metal band Opeth and was featured on a special edition re-release of their 2008 album Watershed.